© 2026 WSKG

 Chemung County

-The City of Elmira is asking residents to remove their cars from city streets to make snow plowing easier.
-Free parking is available at the Centertown Parking Garage from noon on Saturday, Jan.
-24 to Tuesday, Jan.
+The city is asking residents to remove their cars from city streets to make snow plowing easier.
+Free parking is available at the Centertown Parking Garage until Tuesday, Jan.
 27.

 The city of Elmira Department of Public Works has urged residents not to drive unless necessary and to “delay trips when especially bad weather is expected.”